andreaslyn/lsd-arena/certora/specs/syndicate/Syndicate/REPORT.md

 > When decreasing stake with the `unstake` method, the following rewards for that user become correspondingly lower.

 We want `claimAsStaker` to claim the amount specified by `previewUnclaimedETHAsFreeFloatingStaker`.
-So are two relations between the `claimAsStaker` method and the `previewUnclaimedETHAsFreeFloatingStaker`:
+There are two relations between the `claimAsStaker` method and the `previewUnclaimedETHAsFreeFloatingStaker`:

-> If `previewUnclaimedClaimAsStaker` is `x` ETH, then `claimAsStaker` will transfer `x` ETH to the recipient.
+> If `previewUnclaimedETHAsFreeFloatingStaker` is `x` ETH, then `claimAsStaker` will transfer `x` ETH to the recipient.

-> Immediately after `claimAsStaker` has been called, `previewUnclaimedClaimAsStaker` is zero.
+> Immediately after `claimAsStaker` has been called, `previewUnclaimedETHAsFreeFloatingStaker` is zero.

-Notice that the former property about `claimAsStaker` implies that it is unaffected by methods not rewarding and not claiming free floating staker rewards, like `previewUnclaimedClaimAsStaker`.
-Also, after rewarding, the claimed stake is correspondingly higher, which also follows from the relation to `previewUnclaimedClaimAsStaker`.
+Notice that the former property about `claimAsStaker` implies that it is unaffected by methods not rewarding and not claiming free floating staker rewards, like `previewUnclaimedETHAsFreeFloatingStaker` is.
+Also, after syndicate is rewarded, the claimed stake is correspondingly higher.
+This also follows from the relation to `previewUnclaimedETHAsFreeFloatingStaker`.

 There are two relations between `claimAsCollateralizedSLOTOwner` and `previewUnclaimedETHAsCollateralizedSlotOwner`, analogous to those relations between